 Students need to eat healthy foods to achieve academic success, to experience proper growth and development and to prevent chronic disease.
-Adolescent and adult obesity continues to be a serious problem throughout the country, with 34 percent of adult Americans over the age of 20 obese and 34 percent overweight.
-Eighteen percent of adolescents between the ages of 12 and 19 are obese, as are 20 percent of children ages 6 to 11 and 10 percent of 2- to 5-year-olds.
+Adolescent and adult obesity continues to be a serious problem throughout the country, with 34 percent of adult Americans over the age of 20 having obesity and 34 percent having overweight.
+Eighteen percent of adolescents between the ages of 12 and 19 have obesity, as are 20 percent of children ages 6 to 11 and 10 percent of 2- to 5-year-olds.
 To prevent and reverse this obesity epidemic, it is imperative that students eat healthy.

 Video of the Day

 One study featured in the February 2011 edition of the "Journal of School Health" looked at the impact of nutrition modifications, such as eliminating daily consumption of soda, on academic performance among sixth graders in a Midwest city school district.
 The researchers concluded that changes in the food and drinks the students consumed had a positive impact on standardized measures of academic progress scores.
 In addition to dietary changes, this study also included an increase in physical activity among the students, suggesting that it is the combination of healthy eating and exercise that will most improve academic performance.